hoshomoh/blog/_posts/2020-01-10-a-productive-engineer.md

 And I am not talking about those meetings that are pre-planned(stand-up, refinement, retrospective and planning); I am referring to those meeting that adds no single value to your role as a software engineer.
 I mean those meetings someone from product asked you to join in case there is a technical question that needs to be answered.
 I am talking about those meetings you joined because you think you will miss out on crucial information if you don't a symptom widely known as [FOMO](https://en.wikipedia.org/wiki/Fear_of_missing_out)

 I have seen companies that tell you that these meetings are not compulsory and you can choose to decline, yet the meeting tool provided as given all and sundry the ability to invite you to a meeting.
 What these companies don't realise is the havoc done by the noise caused by the email/push notification caused by this invite.
-Luckily for me, my engineering lead recently shared smart ways work around mitigate noise from emails and push notifications.
-I will share this with you in another blog post.
-Stay tuned.
+As you read on you will learn how I mitigate noise and distractions caused from emails and push notifications.

 In my experience, the meetings described above is a symptom of not having technical product managers or technical team lead or engineering manager.
 If the product managers are not technical, then you need an engineering manager and maybe a technical team lead.
 The technical team lead is not always needed as a senior engineer in the team can always act in the same regard as a technical team lead.
 If the product managers are also technical, having an engineering manager is also highly advised.
 And if for any reason you already have this roles field within a team and you still see this problem at large, then one of these guys aren't doing their job.